Turnbull Teasers!

 Recently Dave Richards spotted the three-footed, high-sided amber bowl in the “Crimpit” pattern shown on the right.
 This gave us a significant clue to the possible maker, as the three feet have a very distinctive shape that appear identical to those on a known Turnbull piece, called “Forty Five”, shown in their catalogue (below). |

-Frills and Diamonds, aka Diamonds and Frills (maker unconfirmed) We include this pretty bowl here as the style is very similar to both the Four Stars and the Diamond Spears pieces.
+Frills and Diamonds, aka Diamonds and Frills (maker now confirmed) We originally had the maker of this pretty bowl as unconfirmed, but we included it as the style is very similar to other Turnbull pieces - both the Four Stars and the Diamond Spears pieces.
 The pattern is exterior, the base is complex.
 It was made from a one-piece mould.
-The maker of this approx. 8 inch bowl is unknown, but it’s possible it could also be a Turnbull piece, although we have no firm evidence yet. |
+The maker of this approx. 8 inch bowl is was unknown, with a possible attribution to Turnbull, although we had no firm evidence.
+UPDATE: Our research in November 2022 however confirmed this is a Turnbull item.
+Their Original Maker’s Name was STANDARD (and it was their No. 476 Range). |